buildingu/bu-web/main/front-end/src/pages/s4yt/README.md

 # CSS Styles, Tags, and Elements — Updated Documentation

-> **Note:** All class names have been updated to remove the old `s4yt` prefix and reflect the current code structure, this prefix didn't even need to exist before because we are using cs modules plus when I was using the old classes sometimes they wouldn't compile so better to just get rid of them
+> **Note:** All class names have been updated to remove the old `s4yt` prefix and reflect the current code structure, this prefix didn't even need to exist before because we are using css modules plus when I was using the old classes sometimes they wouldn't compile so better to just get rid of them

 ## Element Structure